ElvasDeveloped/flutter/README.md

 # flutter
-Introdução ao desenvolvomento do Flutter
+Introdução ao desenvolvimento de aplicações com Flutter

 Flutter is an open-source UI software development toolkit created by Google.
 It is used to develop applications for Android, iOS, Linux, Mac, Windows, Google Fuchsia, and the web from a single codebase.

 Here’s a simple example to get you started with Flutter.
 This example demonstrates how to create a basic Flutter app that displays a centered "Hello, World!" text.